 Resistance

 Most home ellipticals have adjustable magnetic resistance.
 You can control the resistance on the console and sometimes on the handlebars.
 Many provide several different levels to vary the tension against the moving handles and pedals.
-The higher the level, the more resistance.
+The higher the level, the more resistance there is.
 Most have 20-30 levels.

 Incline